ComponentKitchen/template-instantiation/README.md

 It feels like there are multiple concepts at work here.
 Perhaps we can tease these out in the API.

-**Suggestion:** Handle syntax parsing, instantiation, and updating as conceptually separate objects.
+**Suggestion:** Handle syntax parsing, instantiation, and updating as conceptually separate steps and/or objects.
 Using the same template as above:

 ```js
 // Parse a template with mustache syntax to obtain an element factory.